Teen Dating Violence

 Dating violence is widespread and adversely affects millions of teens.

-Studies show these factors are associated with a higher likelihood of experiencing teen dating abuse and violence:
+Research shows the following factors are associated with a higher likelihood of experiencing teen dating violence:

 • Prior sexual activity

-• Having been a victim of a crime or peer/sibling violence
+• Having been a victim of crime or peer/sibling violence

 • A large age gap between dating partners

-• A dating partner with a history of bullying other students
+• A dating partner with a history of bullying others

 Dating Violence Starts Early

-• 36% know peers who have been pressured by their dating partner to do things they didn’t want to do
+• 36% know peers who have been pressured into unwanted activities

-20% of 13- to 14-year-olds in relationships know peers who have been physically abused by their dating partner (kicked, hit, slapped, punched in anger)
+20% of 13–14-year-olds in relationships know peers who have been physically abused by a dating partner.

-The seriousness of these problems increases with age (teens 15-18)
+The seriousness of these problems increases with age, particularly among teens ages 15–18.

-Everyone is worthy of respect.
-Being insulted or pressured by a dating partner is never okay!
-Being hurt emotionally or physically by a dating partner is never okay!
+Everyone deserves respect.
+Being insulted, pressured, or harmed emotionally or physically by a dating partner is never okay.

 Talk About It

-• Why do you think some teens might tolerate being insulted by a dating partner?
-Being physically hurt?
+• Why might some teens tolerate being insulted or physically hurt by a dating partner?

-• If dating violence leads to sexual harassment at school, did you know that the school is required to address it under the federal civil rights law called Title IX?
-Learn more and get help on the Stop Sexual Assault in Schools website.
+• If dating violence leads to sexual harassment at school, did you know schools are required to address it under Title IX?
+Learn more at Stop Sexual Assault in Schools.

 • Are extremely jealous, insecure, or possessive